apache/flink/docs/dev/batch/index.md

         describe whether the join happens through partitioning or broadcasting, and whether it uses a sort-based or a hash-based algorithm.
 Please refer to the
         <a href="dataset_transformations.html#join-algorithm-hints">Transformations Guide</a> for
-        a list of possible hints and an example.</br>
+        a list of possible hints and an example.<br>
         If no hint is specified, the system will try to make an estimate of the input sizes and pick the best strategy according to those estimates.
 {% highlight java %}